What are damages?

 How do I prove damages?

 It will depend on the type of case you have and the facts of your case.
-However, here is some general information.
+Here is some general information.

 First, research the law on your type of case.
-You need to understand the elements that you need to prove.
+You have to understand the elements that are needed to prove your case.

-Then look at the facts of your case.
-What evidence can you collect to persuade the judge that (1) you were harmed and that (2) the other side caused this harm directly or hurt you via their failure to act?
+Next, look at the facts of your case.
+What evidence can you collect to persuade the judge that: (1) you were harmed and that (2) the other side caused this harm directly or hurt you via their failure to act?

-Remember that proving that you have been harmed in some way is not necessarily the same as proving how much you should be compensated.
-It is your responsibility to prove to the judge that the amount you ask for can be justified.
-It is up to the judge to decide, however, you should be prepared to make an argument for the amount that you think is fair.
+Remember that proving you have been harmed in some way is not necessarily the same as proving how much you should be compensated.
+It is your responsibility to prove to the judge that the amount you ask for is justified.
+It is up to the judge to decide damages, however, you should be prepared to make an argument for the amount that you think is fair.